 #81 Test Before Going Live

 This is a very important principle.
 This is intentionally being the last one in this article in order to highlight its importance.
 When I say test, I mean test it with real users, not automated scripts.
-You need a human kind of test.
+You need humankind of tests.
 There is no such AI or script that can simulate a human’s complex nature and behavior trust me.

 So that’s all peeps.
 Sorry for the long post.
 Let me know what do you think about these principles and feel free to hit me up if you think that I’ve forgotten something important to add.